9 Summer Art Camps for Boston Kids

-Sure, kids dabble in paint and clay once a week or so throughout the school year.
-But if you have a child who really loves to create, a week-long (or longer) summer art camp might be just the thing to ignite a passion.
-These nine visual art camps, happening throughout the summer around Boston, span ages and art mediums, so you're sure to find one that gets your creative kid excited.
-And be sure to check out our complete camp guide for other art-based programs, including theater camps and more.
+Sure, kids dabble in art class once a week or so throughout the Massachusetts school year.
+But if you have a child who really loves to create, a summer art camp might be just the thing to ignite a passion and nurture a talent.
+These visual art camps happening in or near Boston encourage kids to experiment with creating a variety of media, from Eric-Carle-inspired paper projects to 3-D sculptures to graphic novels.

-When a half-day option is best for your family, turn to the Clayroom, which focuses its programs on pottery, sculpture, and other 3-D art.
+When a 9am-3pm option is best for your family, turn to The Clayroom, which focuses its programs on pottery, sculpture, and other 3-D art.
 Kids are given lots of room to explore different mediums, and lunch is provided before they head home or to an afternoon program.

-Meant for kids ages 7 to 15, "CAAP" allows campers to enjoy a wide range of creative interests, from theater to specialty sports.
-Their visual arts program is particularly rich (and often whimsical), and this year includes classes like "Bend the Light," "Comic Book Creations," and "Garage Art—Or the Inappropriate Use of Office Furniture."
+This art and sports camp is meant for kids ages 7 to 15 years old.
+"CAAP" allows campers to enjoy a wide range of creative interests, from theater to specialty sports.
+Their visual arts program is particularly rich (and often whimsical), and students work with professional artists.

 Ages 5-17; half day or full day